dettonville/dettonville.org/content/news/2019-12-06-mapstruct-and-quarkus.md

 }
 {{< /prettify >}}

 So now, we have a `Person` and `PersonDto` that both have a similar structure.
-We are able to retrieve a `Person`, but want to return a `PersonDto`, so that’s the time where we finally add our MapStruct mapper!
+We are able to retrieve a `Person`, but want to return a `PersonDto`, so that’s the time where we finally add our Dettonville mapper!

 {{< prettify java >}}
 @Mapper(componentModel = "cdi")